swcarpentry/shell-novice/06-find.md

 We've seen how to do that with pipes;
 let's look at another technique.
 As we just saw,
-`find . -name '*.txt' -print` gives us a list of all text files in or below the current directory.
+`find . -name '*.txt'` gives us a list of all text files in or below the current directory.
 How can we combine that with `wc -l` to count the lines in all those files?

 The simplest way is to put the `find` command inside `$()`:

 ~~~
-$ wc -l $(find . -name '*.txt' -print)
+$ wc -l $(find . -name '*.txt')
 ~~~
 {:class="in"}
 ~~~
+11 ./haiku.txt
+300 ./data/two.txt
 70 ./data/one.txt
-420  ./data/two.txt
-30  ./notes.txt
-520  total
+381 total
 ~~~
 {:class="out"}

 When the shell executes this command, the first thing it does is run whatever is inside the `$()`.
 It then replaces the `$()` expression with that command's output.
-Since the output of `find` is the three filenames `./data/one.txt`, `./data/two.txt`, and `./notes.txt`, the shell constructs the command:
+Since the output of `find` is the three filenames `./data/one.txt`, `./data/two.txt`, and `./haiku.txt`, the shell constructs the command:

 ~~~
-$ wc -l ./data/one.txt ./data/two.txt ./notes.txt
+$ wc -l ./data/one.txt ./data/two.txt ./haiku.txt
 ~~~
 {:class="in"}